dulldesk/rand-asciicat/README.md

 Feel free to make a pull request to add more asciicats!

+Note that some of the cats are not ASCII cats, but UTF-8 cats.

 ## Why?
 I wanted an ASCII cat to appear when I started PowerShell.